splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows-msi.rst

 Configure the Colector's environment variables with MSI
 ==============================================================

-You can use the following Splunk-specific environment variables with MSI:
+You can use the following Splunk-specific environment variables with the MSI:

 .. list-table::
     :widths: 15 75 10